Anne of Saint Bartholomew: Beatification

 The general committee for the Congregation for Rites - with the pope present to observe - took a vote on both miracles and approved them both in their session on 30 January 1917 while Pope Benedict XV later approved them both on 25 February 1917.
 Benedict XV beatified Anne in Saint Peter's Basilica on 6 May 1917.

-The current postulator for this cause is the Discalced Carmelite priest Romano Gambalunga.
+The cause for her sainthood was formally opened on 24 February 1937, and processes to evaluate miracles began on 27 February 1937 and 18 November 1938.
+The Discalced Carmelite General Postulator is the current postulator for this cause.